Schedule and location

 Thornhill Education Center and Offsite

 Enjoy autumn’s amazing birding as you learn to identify the migratory birds filling the air.
 We are fortunate to be in two flyways, including the longest migration route of any in the Western Hemisphere.
 Learn fall migrants and newly arrived winter residents.
 Field work will concentrate on identification skills: how molt, feather wear, and age vary a bird's fall plumage.

-Recommended text: Sibley's Birding Basics by David Allen Sibley; available at the Arboretum Store
+- Recommended text: Sibley's Birding Basics by David Allen Sibley; available at the Arboretum Store or online

 - Driving directions: Driving directions for offsite locations will be supplied in the first class meeting.

 - Supplies: Bring a notebook and pen, sunscreen and insect repellent, water, binoculars, and a favorite field guide, if you have one.
 We will spend extended time outdoors.
 Check the forecast and dress for the weather.
 If rain is forecast, bring rain gear.
 We will be walking off-trail, so wear long pants and close-toed shoes.